All Products

 • Maximum: 720 hours.

-To manage storage costs, you can extend the retention period as long as possible.
-A longer retention period provides a longer window for troubleshooting and data backfill.
+You can extend the retention period as much as possible while keeping storage costs manageable.
+A longer retention period provides a longer window for troubleshooting and data backtracing.

 Number of inflight messages per consumer group

-An excessive number of inflight messages in a consumer group may slow down the consumer response.
-You must monitor this metric and investigate the cause promptly.
+An excessive number of inflight messages in a consumer group can slow down consumer responses.
+You should monitor this metric and investigate the cause promptly.

-Subscribing to too many LiteTopics with a single consumer may affect client performance.
-You can submit a ticket to increase the maximum value.
+Subscribing to too many LiteTopics on a single consumer can affect client performance.
+You can submit a ticket to increase the maximum value if needed.

 Maximum consumption TPS for each LiteTopic